sajid1495/Gym_Management/README.md

 # Gym_Management

-This is a simple Gym Management Software.
+This is a simple Gym Management Software written in C++.
+It provides various key features for managing a gym.

-Here are some key features of this program:
+## Key Features

-1. Add Member
+- Add Member
-2. Update Member Info
+- Update Member Info
-3. Remove Member
+- Remove Member
-4. All Member's Info
+- All Member's Info
-5. One Member's info
+- One Member's info
-6. Max Height & Weight
+- Max Height & Weight
-7. Min Height and Weight
+- Min Height and Weight
-8. Average Height and Weight
+- Average Height and Weight
-9. BMI Classification
+- BMI Classification
-10. Exit
+- Exit

-This program is written in C++.
-It's so easy to use in the terminal.
-But the main problem is it can not save data for the future.
-That's why I am working on this project.
-I will use files to save data for the future.
-Coming something interesting on V_2.0!
+The program is designed to be user-friendly and can be easily used in the terminal.
+However, it currently lacks the capability to save data for future reference.
+In order to address this limitation, ongoing development is focused on implementing file handling to enable data persistence.

+Exciting updates are expected in V_2.0!
+Stay tuned for more information.